 But I'd like to make sure

-But Homex isn't the only Mexican company that's been crushed in the recent downturn.
-That's why we traveled to Monterrey and Mexico City at the beginning of this month to meet with candidates for investment.
+But Homex isn't the only Mexican company that has been crushed in the recent downturn.
+That's why we traveled to Monterrey and Mexico City recently to meet with candidates for investment.
 Because we won't invest in any company at Motley Fool Global Gains until we know it and its market cold.
+Further clouding the situation are the violent currency moves that are creating exchange-rate losses and causing companies such as Gruma

-If you'd like to get the notes from our meetings in Mexico as well as our top picks for new money now, click here to join Global Gains free for 30 days.
+Yes, it can be a complicated chore to invest abroad, but we believe the opportunities today more than compensate you for your time and effort.
+If you'd like to get the notes from our meetings in Mexico as well as all of our top international picks, click here to join Global Gains free for 30 days.

 This article was first published Nov.
 26, 2008.
 It has been updated.

-Tim Hanson owns shares of FEMSA.
-OMA is a Motley Fool Global Gains recommendation.
-Coca-Cola is an Inside Value pick.
-Meritage Homes is a Stock Advisor selection.
+Tim Hanson owns shares of FEMSA and America Movil.
+America Movil and CEMEX are Global Gains recommendations.
+Coca-Cola, Builders FirstSource, and Home Depot are Inside Value picks.
+CEMEX is also a Stock Advisor choice, and the Motley Fool owns shares.
 The Fool's disclosure policy habla un poco espanol.